Klebsiella granulomatis

-Klebsiella granulomatis is Gram-negative, rod-shaped bacterium of the genus Klebsiella known to cause the sexually transmitted disease granuloma inguinale (or donovanosis).
+Klebsiella granulomatis is a Gram-negative, rod-shaped bacterium of the genus Klebsiella known to cause the sexually transmitted infection granuloma inguinale (or donovanosis).
 It was formerly called Calymmatobacterium granulomatis.

-It is a stationary aerobic bacillus with non-sporulated capsule measuring 0.5 to 2.0 μm.
-It has biochemical properties such as catalase positive, phenylalanine negative and citrate positive with hydrolysis in urea.
+It is a non-motile aerobic bacillus with a non-sporulated capsule measuring 0.5 to 2.0 μm.
+It is biochemically characterised by being as catalase-positive, phenylalanine deaminase-negative, citrate test-positive, and urease-positive.
 Among its virulence factors are its capsule, endotoxins, siderophores, antimicrobial resistance and antigenic phase variation.

 Incubation period

 The incubation period lasts around 50 days, may vary between 1 and 12 weeks.

 Epidemiology

-This rare form of genital ulceration is about to be eradicated worldwide.
+This rare form of genital ulceration is on the verge of being eradicated worldwide.
 There are currently alarming figures in areas such as India, Papua New Guinea, the Caribbean, South America, Zambia, Zimbabwe, South Africa and Australia.